Research and fitting history suggest the following general guideline, however, each individuals ear canals are unique:

 Women - majority do well with Smalls, (again, rely on your past experience)

-Young Males (late 20's and younger) - majority do well with Smalls, however some get a better seal from Mediums
+Young Males (late 20's and younger) - majority do well with Smalls, however there are some get a better seal from Mediums

 Adult Males (Late 20's and up) - Split about 50/50 between Small & Medium.
 This is where your own personal past experience comes in really handy.
 If you have any indication that you may have tiny canals, then start with a Small.
 If standard earbuds seem to work fine for you, then perhaps start with a Medium.
 We will always do our best to help you find your appropriate size.